 McKinsey 7-S Framework A Visual Means of Considering All Strategy Components

-McKinsey 7-S Framework was the outcome of much earlier work, but was crystalized by Bob Waterman and Tom Peters in the 1980s, when they were both McKinsey consultants.
-It is an enduringly useful tool for anyone developing organizational strategy.
-It superseded a preoccupation with structure as the be-all-and-end-all of strategy.
+McKinsey 7-S Framework was the outcome of much earlier work, but was crystallized by Bob Waterman and Tom Peters in the 1980s, when they were both McKinsey consultants.
+An enduringly useful tool for anyone developing organizational strategy, it superseded a preoccupation with structure as the be-all-and-end-all of strategy.

 McKinsey 7-S Framework

 ‘Superordinate goals’ was the original core of the McKinsey 7-S Framework, but quickly became renamed ‘shared values’ and I believe this is critical, especially in today’s world.
 Those two words encapsulate defining what the venture is all about.

 Think very carefully about shared values and make sure that they are not simply platitudes.
 You need to monitor how those shared values are actually practiced in reality.

 Good Strategy, Bad Strategy